 With that groundwork laid out, let’s explore what happened.

 Depression wasn’t the end of the road.
 In addition to the depression, the men started obsessively thinking about food.
-In an interview I read one of the participants, they participant stated that even though it had been years since the study, his relationship with food was changed forever.
+On PENP I read one of the participants, the participant stated that even though it had been years since the study, his relationship with food was changed forever.
 So much so that many of them who were never food obsessed before that started taking advertisements for food and using them as posters in their room or clipping out coupons.

 If you have ever been on a diet with a cheat day and made lists of foods to eat later this might sound familiar.

 To be fair I think it’s important to mention the flip side as well; depression can be a contributor to obesity as well, but you have to wonder if it’s a chicken or egg kind of thing.
 With the amount of extreme diets that exists right now you essentially blow through your metabolism and you are more susceptible to fat storage.
 Think about it, if your stomach is growling what are you going to reach for, kale?
 No, you are going to reach for the most calorie dense foods.